10 Worst Mental Errors in Sports History

 1-2-3.
 Don’t even have to remember the three part, because the team will already be headed back to the dugout.

-Walker’s attempted Mr. Nice Guy moment, handing a baseball to a young fan after catching it for the third out, ended up being a lot less cute when he finally realized it was only the second out.
+Walker’s attempted Mr. Nice Guy moment, handing a baseball to a young fan during a Sunday Night Baseball game on ESPN at Dodger Stadium after catching it for the third out, ended up being a lot less cute when he finally realized it was only the second out.

-Whether Walker heard the screams of his teammates, saw the base-runner rounding second or realized no one else was jogging to the dugout, watching him sprint back to the kid (who was grinning ear to ear) to grab the ball was pure gold.
+Whether Walker heard the screams of his teammates, saw the base-runner rounding second or realized no one else was jogging to the dugout, watching him sprint back to the kid (who was grinning ear to ear) to grab the ball and throw in back to the infield was pure gold.

 Quite honestly, the fact that Walker retired with seven Gold Gloves really does make this goof all the more stunning.

 9. Fred Brown – 1982 NCAA National Championship, “I’m Open!”

 To avoid any confusion, let’s make it clear that this Fred Brown of basketball is not the Seattle SuperSonics great “Downtown” Freddie Brown (though a case should be made that such a baller nickname should apply to all Fred Browns)